L3DEVIL/VphonegagaInject/README.md

 No, because they used this template and they created their own mod with it, we don't support nor work with them.
 Ask the right owner who have them, example if mod is created by MITO Team, ask MITO Team, NOT me.
 I, we LGL Team are the wrong persons to ask.

-### How can I cоntact you?
+### How can I соntact you?
-After you readed FAQ, you can cоntact me.
-Newbies should NOT cоntact me if they do not understand anything.
-You will be blocked if you beg me to teach/spoonfeed.
-Don't define me a teacher, i'm not a teacher :P
+After you readed everything, you can соntact me.

+Newbies who do not understand anything should NOT соntact me.
+You will be blocked if you ask/beg me to teach/spoonfeed.
+Don't assume i'm a teacher, i'm NOT a teacher :P

 Speak english only

-- Tеlеgram: @TheLGL
+- Tеlеgram: @𝚃𝚑𝚎𝙻𝙶𝙻
-- Discоrd: LGL#1066
+- Disсоrd: 𝙻𝙶𝙻#𝟷𝟶𝟼𝟼

 # Reporting issues